CFSession/CFSession/README.md

 ## Question:

-**Why not just scrape fully on selenium?** There are some use cases that where some applications rely on a `requests` library to scrape on websites, while selenium is sensible option to prevent javascript challenges.
-This library will try and bypass javascript challenges by using session cookies so you can access the site just as how you would with `requests`.
+**Why not just scrape fully on selenium?**
+- There are some use cases that where some applications rely on a `requests` library to scrape on websites, while selenium is sensible option to prevent javascript challenges.
+This library will try and bypass javascript challenges by using selenium as our solver.
+If the operation is successful, the session cookies are collected so you can access the site just as how you would with `requests` without the 405 and or 500 anymore.
+- Another point to make is that scraping with a full on web browser is pretty CPU intensive, it would make sense to use requests lib for a much lighter operation.
+The plan here is to run only the browser once to collect the cookies and then use requests library to scrape the website.

 **Is this just a requests wrapper?** No, it is simply an extension of `requests` library where it tries to simplify the process of bypassing cloudflare IUAM.